TouK/nussknacker/docs/integration/KafkaIntegration.md

 ### Schemas

+Schema defines the format of data.
+Nussknacker expects that messages in topics are described by the schema.
-Nussknacker uses schemas for code completions and validations of messages.
+Nussknacker uses information contained in schemas for code completion and validation of messages.
 Schema of message can be described in [Avro Schema format](https://avro.apache.org/docs/#schemas) or [JSON Schema format](https://json-schema.org) (Confluent Schema Registry only)

-Schemas are retrieved from Schema Registry - *Confluent Schema Registry* and *Azure Schema Registry* are supported.
+Schemas are managed by Schema Registry - *Confluent Schema Registry* and *Azure Schema Registry* are supported.

 To preview schemas or add a new version, you can use tools available on your cloud platform or tools like [AKHQ](https://akhq.io)